YuepengGuo/YuepengGuo.github.io/source/_posts/algos.md

 b = a ^ b
 a = a ^ b

-Actually, we can deduct a and b by math equation if we know sum and substraction of a,b.
+Actually, we can deduct(推导) a and b by math equation if we know both sum and substraction of a,b.
 ```